mildred/nimnews/README.md

     nimble install -d
     nim c -d:ssl src/nimnews

-You can omit `-d:ssl` if you don't want to compile with STARTTLS support.
+You can omit `-d:ssl` if you don't want to compile with STARTTLS support (not well tested, might break).

 Run
 ---

 Try it out:

-    src/nimnews -p 1119 -f example.org --secure

-You need to provide the fully qualified domain name as command-line argument (mandatory) and the port number defaults to 119 (you need to be root).
-You can tell nimnews that you have a TLS tunneling and it can safely receive passwords in clear using `--secure` or you can configure STARTTLS with `--cert` and `--skey` (untested yet). use `--help` for full help message.
+    ./gen-cert.sh
+    ./run-exim.sh
+    ./run-nimnews.sh

+Options are:

 ```
 Nimnews is a simple newsgroup NNTP server